CYCle: Choosing Your Collaborators Wisely to Enhance Collaborative Fairness in Decentralized Learning: Mean Estimation under CYCle Protocol

 Additionally, the following quantities are defined:

-Note that the distribution of the empirical means themselves are distributed normally, due to the linear additivity property of independent normal random variables.
-This setting is similar to \cite{cho2022federate, cho2022maximizing}, albeit with a few modifications.
+Note that the distribution of the empirical means themselves is distributed normally, due to the linear additivity property of independent normal random variables.
+This setting is similar to \citep{cho2022federate, cho2022maximizing}, albeit with a few modifications.

-\begin{lemma} (Cho et al. \cite{cho2022federate}) The probability (likelihood) that the model obtained from collaborative training outperforms the standalone training model is upper-bounded by $2 \exp\Big(-\dfrac{\gamma_G^2}{5 \gamma^2}\Big)$ in a standard FL framework. \end{lemma}
+\begin{lemma} \citep{cho2022federate} The probability (likelihood) that the model obtained from collaborative training outperforms the standalone training model is upper-bounded by $2 \exp\Big(-\dfrac{\gamma_G^2}{5 \gamma^2}\Big)$ in a standard FL framework. \end{lemma}

 \begin{proof}

 We analyze the probability that the global model obtained using FedAvg algorithm is superior to one trained independently (standalone).
 The model in the standard FL approach is defined as: